sima-kutemate/NonAcademicCareer/README.md

 # NonAcademicCareer
-Career Counselling Website that mainly focuses on Non Academic Careers along with path journey
+Career Counselling Website that mainly focuses on Non Academic Careers along with path journey.